 - Are special counseling services available for my child?

-Waco ISD’s history of serving students in transition was recently recognized by the Federal Government as we proudly accepted the TEXSHEP grant.
-This grants allows local educational agencies to implement educational and support services for children and youth in homeless situations.
-We are entrusted with the task of helping our students who are experiencing homelessness.
+Waco ISD’s office of Highly Mobile Student Services serves students who are in foster care or experiencing homelessness.
+Our staff works with local educational agencies and the greater Waco community to implement educational and support services for students in mobile living situations.
+We are entrusted with the task of helping to remove barriers and to provide supports that assist students to stay in school and graduate.
 This help is offered in a variety of ways.
 We hope that this website will help you to understand the services we offer in accordance with the McKinney-Vento Act and the State of Texas.
-We also hope that you will share this information with others you know so that together we can build a strong foundation for our students.
+We also hope that you will share this information so that together we can build a strong foundation for our students.